makinacorpus/DbToolsBundle/docs/content/getting-started/flavors.md

 <FlavorSwitcher />

 Currently, you can either use it as a *standalone* PHP library or with its *Symfony* bundle.
-Two additional flavors should be soon availabled : *Laravel* and *Docker*.
+Two additional flavors should be soon available: *Laravel* and *Docker*.

 ::: tip
 You can choose your favorite flavor from the menu in the top left-hand corner.